DNS server speed check

 if [ $# -eq 0 ] # O script must have at least an argument.

 for (( i=1; i<=$n; i++ ))

 t=$(echo "scale=0; $t/$n" | bc)

-echo DNS query took an average of $t milliseconds
+echo DNS search took an average of $t milliseconds

-I am not affiliated in any way with Buddyns.
-As it is a free service and it works reliably and is properly supported I just recommend it.
+I am not affiliated to Buddyns.
+However, as it is a free service I do not hesitate in recommending it.